prompted365/clippypour/readme.md

 ---

-Clippy-Dollop aims to redefine automated form filling with a seamless, clipboard-free streaming approach.
+Clippy-Dollop aims to redefine automated form filling with a seamless, clipboard-streaming approach.
 Enjoy and happy coding!